Danava (Hinduism): Genealogy

 The genealogical history of asuras is laid out in a range of texts, most notably in the Mahabharata.
 The genealogy of the demons or asuras begins with Brahma's six sons.
 One son, Marichi, fathered Kashyapa, who married thirteen of Daksha's daughters, including Diti and Danu.
 Diti and Danu's children are among the most well-known demons in Hindu mythology.
 Diti's children are known as the daityas and Danu's offspring are known as the danavas.

-It is important to note that the names of danavas and the daityas are irregularly found and depicted throughout early Vedic literature such as the Rig Veda along with the Mahabharata.
+The names of danavas and the daityas are irregularly found and depicted throughout early Vedic literature such as the Rig Veda along with the Mahabharata.
 The Brill's Encyclopedia of Hinduism states, "... in the Mahābhārata Vṛtra is the son of Danāyu, (and) the Ṛigveda (1.32.9) speaks of Vṛtra as the son of Danu."
 However, in books 2-7 of the Rig Veda, Vrta is not considered an asura or demon, and there is no mention of Danu or the danavas at all.